A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding

 \subsection{Notation and setup}

 We consider a discrete-time longitudinal observational or cohort study comprising $N$ individuals.
-An individual's baseline ($t=0$) is defined as the time when they first satisfy all eligibility criteria to receive treatments.
-For each individual with a defined baseline, let $t \in \scrT=\{0,\ldots,T\}$ denote the collection of time points, encompassing both the baseline and subsequent follow-up periods.
-We use $t^*$ to represent a target measurement time in $\scrT$.
-We use $A_t\in\{0,1\}$ to denote the dichotomous treatment assignment at time $t$ with $1$ for treated and $0$ for not treated, and $L_t$ as a vector of confounders measured at time $t$.
-As in most survival studies, where the primary event of interest is oftentimes subject to censoring, we let binary indicators $Y_t$ and $C_t$ denote the outcome event status (e.g., death, or stroke) and censoring status (e.g., loss to follow up or study termination) at time $t$ in the sense that $Y_t\in\{0,1\}$ is observed if $C_t=0$ (uncensored) and unobserved if $C_t=1$ (censored).
-In addition, the overbar notation is adopted to denote the history of a random vector up to time $t$, e.g., the history of confounders until time $t$ is given by $\overline{L}_t=\{L_0,\dots,L_t\}$ and the history of treatment status is given by $\overline{A}_t=\{A_0,\dots,A_t\}$.
-With a slight abuse of notation, we consider $L_0$ to include all baseline covariates (including confounders and prognostic covariates), which will also include baseline assessments of any time-varying confounders in $L_t$; in other words, $L_0$ may be of higher dimensions than $L_t$ ($t\geq 1$), but this does not affect the development of the general methodology.
+An individual's baseline ($t=0$) is defined as the period when they first satisfy all eligibility criteria to receive treatments.
+For each individual with a defined baseline, let $t \in \scrT=\{0,\ldots,T\}$ denote the collection of periods encompassing both the baseline and subsequent follow-up periods.
+We use $t^*$ to represent a target measurement period in $\scrT$.
+We use $A_t\in\{0,1\}$ to denote the binary treatment assignment in period $t$ with 1 for treated and 0 for not treated, and $L_t$ as a vector of confounders measured in period $t$.
+As in most survival studies, where the primary event of interest is often subject to censoring, we let binary indicators $Y_t$ and $C_t$ denote the outcome event status (e.g., death or stroke) and censoring status (e.g., loss to follow-up or study termination) in period $t$ in the sense that $Y_t\in\{0,1\}$ is observed if $C_t=0$ (uncensored) and unobserved if $C_t=1$ (censored).
+In addition, the overline notation is adopted to denote the history of a random vector up to period $t$, e.g., the history of confounders until period $t$ is given by $\overline{L}_t=\{L_0,\dots,L_t\}$ and the history of treatment status is given by $\overline{A}_t=\{A_0,\dots,A_t\}$.
+We consider that $L_0$ includes all baseline covariates, which may also include baseline assessments of any time-varying confounders in $L_t$; in other words, $L_0$ may be of higher dimensions than $L_t$ ($t\geq 1$), but this does not affect the development of the general methodology.